 We drive today to Lake Manyara National Park, nestled at the base of the Great Rift Valley escarpment.
 The park is famous for its alkaline lakes that provide habitat for thousands of pink flamingos.
 Troops of baboons and blue monkeys carouse in the forest while leopard, cheetah, elephant and plenty of hoofed game roam the plains.
 With luck

 we may see the park’s famous tree-climbing lions on a wildlife drive en route to our camp.
-Continuing along the escarpment we reach Lemala Ngorongoro by late afternoon.
-We spend the next two nights this seasonal luxury safari camp, replete with the romance of Africa.
+Continuing along the escarpment, we reach Lemala Ngorongoro by late afternoon.
+We spend the next two nights at this seasonal luxury safari camp, replete with the romance of Africa.

 Day 6: Ngorongoro Crater

 Traversing the Ngorongoro Highlands, we reach the crater rim, 7,300 feet above sea level.
-Within the steep walls of the world’s largest unbroken volcanic caldera, we find a remarkable haven for wildlife, attracted to the constant water.
+Within the steep walls of the world’s largest unbroken volcanic caldera, we find a remarkable haven for wildlife attracted to the constant water.
 On the crater floor, keep watch for zebra, wildebeest, gazelle and eland, and the lions and hyenas that prey upon them.
 If we are exceptionally fortunate, we may spot the endangered black rhinoceros.
 We spend a full day exploring the crater, with a picnic lunch along the way.
-Late this afternoon we return to the crater rim to relax in camp and share sightings of the day around the dinner table.
+Late this afternoon we return to the crater rim to relax in camp and share the day's sightings around the dinner table.

 Days 7 & 8: East Central Serengeti—Namiri Plains